smblott-github/py-hardlink/README.md

 If a pair of files pass those tests, then it is vanishingly improbable that they aren't the same file.

-Of candidate files, the one chosen is that one with the earliest modification time.
+Of candidate files, the one chosen to survive is that one with the earliest modification time.
 So any resulting file has the attributes (permissions, timestamps, and so on) of that file.

 **Optimisation**: within a single file system, `py-hardlink` only considers a single exemplar for each inode.
-This considerably speeds things up, particularly if the directory hierarchy has been de-duplicated previously.
+This considerably speeds things up, particularly if the directory hierarchy already contains many files which are hard linked together.

+## Requirements

+Python 2.6 or 2.7 seem to work.
+Python 3 does not (syntax error).
+I haven't looked into why.